BT Sport reimagines digital sports content with Adobe Experience Manager.

-“We also created 4,000 football match day pages, incorporating live data, live streams and video content in just 20 minutes, without any editor intervention,” he adds.
-“By the time we launched, we estimated that this approach had saved us 47 days every year in content editing time”.
+“We also created 4,000 football match day pages, incorporating live data, live streams, and video content in just 20 minutes, without any editor intervention,” he adds.
+“By the time we launched, we estimated that this approach had saved us 47 days per year in content editing time”.

 These improvements have paid dividends across the board.
 Since going live with the reimagined BT Sport, page load speeds are 35% faster and improving each day.
 This smoother experience has won customers over as well, with page views jumping 19% and visits to BT Sport rising 39%.

 “We had five editors, two product owners, a content specialist, a designer, 12 developers, service architects, our support services team, and the IT guys who run our infrastructure all working collectively to get this over the line.
 When you’re that collaborative and the result is this successful, you come out the other end with a sense of euphoria.”

 Ultimate support meets the ultimate premier league